Kaspars Vecvagars

-Kaspars Vecvagars (born 3 August 1993) is a Latvian professional basketball coach and former player who played at the point guard position.
-He is the current head coach for Valmiera Glass ViA of the Latvian-Estonian Basketball League.
+Kaspars Vecvagars (born 3 August 1993) is a former Latvian professional basketball coach and former player who played at the point guard position.
+He is currently the head coach for Žalgiris-2 of the National Basketball League (NKL).

 Professional career

 On 25 January 2023, Vecvagars signed a 5-week contract with Heroes Den Bosch, with an option for an extension.
 After his experience in Netherlands, Kaspars call it a day in his player career and immediately started coaching.

 Coaching career

-After serving as an assistant coach for two seasons, on July 15, 2025, he became the head coach of Valmiera Glass ViA of the Latvian-Estonian Basketball League, marking his first head coaching experience.
+After serving as an assistant coach for two seasons, on 15 July 2025, he became the head coach of Valmiera Glass ViA of the Latvian-Estonian Basketball League, marking his first head coaching experience.

+On 2 July 2026, Vecvagars made his return to Lithuania, signing a two-year contract as head coach of Žalgiris-2, the reserve team of Žalgiris Kaunas.

 National team career

 Vecvagars and the Latvian national team secured third place in the 2010 European U-18 Championship.
 Vecvagars has represented the Latvian national youth team in several competitions, including 2011 FIBA Under-19 World Championship.
 Vecvagars was a member of Latvia national team in EuroBasket 2015.